DevGentil/DevGentil/README.md

 # About Me
-At 22 years old, I am a Front-end developer specializing in React, bringing proficiency in TypeScript and JavaScript.
-Currently, I am expanding my knowledge in Node.js and Java to improve my full stack development skills.
-I study Software Engineering at PUC Minas, where I dedicate myself to deepening my theoretical and practical understanding of the most current technologies.
-My continued focus on innovation and quality in software development allows me to contribute significantly to challenging and innovative projects.
+I am 22 years old and a Front-end developer specialized in React, with proficiency in TypeScript and JavaScript.
+I am constantly evolving, expanding my knowledge in Node.js and Java to enhance my full-stack development skills.

+I am a Software Engineering student at PUC Minas and currently lead the frontend team in a project called Glue.
+This project aims to create an online platform for sharing answers to evaluative activities, with the goal of assisting students in their learning process.

 ## My Stack: